Barrister

 Marian completed a Master of Laws (Commercial Law) at Monash University with a focus on banking and finance.
 Marian has a keen interest in wine and was awarded a High Distinction for her research paper on the treaty between Australia and the European Community on wine towards her LL.M.

-Marian was also the Law Institute Journal’s wine correspondent and wrote a monthly wine column, the Legal Limit.
+Marian was also the Law Institute Journal’s wine correspondent and wrote a monthly wine column, The Legal Limit.

 Marian was a Sessional Tutor and Examiner in Administrative Law at Monash Law School.